hardik04021996/sql-internals/6-Foreign-Key-constraint.md

 **Q: What happens if you try to insert a value in the foreign key column that does not exist in the referenced table?**
 A: The database will throw an error and prevent the insert or update.
+Explanation: This is called referential integrity.
+The foreign key constraint checks that every value in the foreign key column matches a value in the referenced primary key column.
+If you try to insert or update a value that does not exist in the referenced table, the database will reject the operation to prevent invalid relationships.

 **Q: What is ON DELETE CASCADE?**
 A: If the referenced row is deleted, all related rows in the child table are also deleted automatically.
+Explanation: ON DELETE CASCADE is an option you can set on a foreign key constraint.
+It means that when a row in the parent table (referenced table) is deleted, all rows in the child table (the table with the foreign key) that reference that row will also be deleted.
+This helps maintain data consistency and prevents orphaned records in the child table.

 ---